 Air bags, seatbelts, and windshields have a common purpose: enhance your safety.
 A vehicle’s condition is known by how these parts are maintained by the owners.
 Out of these three, the windshield is the most important because of its additional features and benefits.
-It is apparent in how it keeps up the structural integrity of the vehicle when dealing with the heat often seen during the summer in Snowflake.
+It is apparent in how it keeps up the structural integrity of the vehicle when dealing with the heat often seen during the summer in Lake Montezuma.

 In this article, we will see how worthy are the windshield repair and other auto glass replacement services.
 The components of a windshield might give some clue to how it is repaired.
 Two sheets of glass are laminated using a layer of polyvinyl butyrate (PVB) to make a piece.
 A chip or a crack is the most common problem and it tends to spread over a period.
 An early repair can save a lot of time and money.
 The manufacturers’ specification of installing a windshield is nearly impossible to duplicate as well.
 Therefore, in many cases, replacement is not advisable.

 Replacing Your Vehicle's Windshield?
 Here is Your Windshield Replacement Survival Guide.